nightdevil00/calos/README.md

 ### Defaults

-Trying to distance itself from various "opinionated" setups as much as possible, calOS ships with as few defaults as possible.
-These include: Firefox (web browser), Alacritty (terminal), cmus (tui music player), paru (it's better than yay stop being a baby and just try it), various tui-based applications (dust, bluetui, imapala), I forgot everything else.
+Trying to distance itself from various "opinionated" setups, calOS ships with as few defaults as possible.
+These include: Firefox (web browser), Alacritty (terminal), cmus (tui music player), paru (it's better than yay stop being a baby and just try it), various tui-based applications (dust, bluetui, imapala), and uh I forgot everything else.
 * **Open your system settings (SUPER + ESCAPE) and navigate to System -> Packages to see what is installed.** Remove whatever you dislike from there.
+* There is a prompt at the very end of the install that asks you if you would like to install Steam.
+As the installer already enables multilib repositories it is recommended to do so (if you want Steam).

 # Installation and Configuration

 ## How 2 Install

 **You must have a fresh Arch install going into this.** Feel free to use any settings you want; from disk encryption to file system.
-The only required settings for the install script to work properly is to **use Limine as your default bootloader** and **set root and create a user** (which you should be doing anyway, you dummy). **Pipewire must be used.** Pulseaudio is old.
+The only required settings for the install script to work properly is to **use Limine as your default bootloader** and **set root and create a user** (which you should be doing anyway, you dummy). **Pipewire must be used.** Why would you use pulseaudio anyways...

 ```
 sudo pacman -S git